phetsims/sun/doc/ComboBox.md

 * Mouse hover and focus highlights should be considered together

 ## Accessibility
-The PhET combobox interaction, visually looks and behaves as a `combobox` in the sense that a list hidden options can be revealed on demand; however, the accessible representation that we have found to work nicely is actually a button with a dynamic label that can pop-up `listbox` with a list of options.
+The PhET combobox interaction, visually looks and behaves as a `combobox` in the sense that a list of hidden options can be revealed on demand; however, the accessible representation that we have found to work nicely is actually a button, which may have a dynamic label (i.e., accessible name) that pops up a `listbox` with a list of options.
 Design and interaction details are below.

 ### Gesture Support
 ToDO.